-A dedicated storage area has been provided in the service's central storage facility.
-This is intended to provide the best possible conditions for the human remains entrusted to Leicester Museums and Galleries.
+A dedicated area has been provided in the service's central storage facility.
+This is intended to provide the best possible conditions for the human remains entrusted to LMAG.
 These remains were once a vital part of living individuals and storing them separately from the objects in the main collections also shows respect for them.